CPLEX Optimizer performance

-Mixed integer programming models are solved on average 15% faster than the industry-leading prior release 12.3, on models requiring 1 second and above, and for the more challenging group of models requiring at least 1000 seconds the average speedup is 40%.
+Mixed integer programming models with linear terms are solved by the CPLEX MIP Optimizer on average 5% faster than the industry-leading prior release 12.6, on models requiring 1 second and above, and for the challenging group of models requiring at least 100 seconds the average speedup is 15%.
+For models with quadratic terms, improvements range from 30% to 65% for models requiring at least 1 second to solve.